gvwilson/sdxjs/src/build-manager/index.md

 [% excerpt file="driver.js" %]

 <!-- continue -->
-We use the `import` function to dynamically load files containing in <a section="unit-test"/> as well.
+We use the `import` function to dynamically load files containing in [% x unit-test %] as well.
 It only saves us a few lines of code in this case, but we will use this idea of a general-purpose driver for larger programs in future chapters.